 See a different side of a city

 And no not just through the speed dating oh I mean networking sessions.
 I’m an open critic of the Bloggers Bridge platform.
-In the past 18 months we’ve seen a huge influx of influencer marketing platforms which do this so much better.
+In the past few years we’ve seen a huge influx of influencer marketing platforms which do this so much better.
 Again this is another open criticism that we see discussed prior to any TBEX.

-*disclaimer- Yes I did receieve a variety of appointments at both TBEX I’ve attended.
+*disclaimer- Yes I did receive a variety of appointments at both TBEX I’ve attended.

 Talk to everyone and anyone at all the events.
 The whole name of this game is Travel Bloggers Exchange.
 Exchange your details.
 Set up a date with someone.
 Go on be bold collaborate on an upcoming post.